Kat-lc/tsed/docs/configuration.md

 - type: @@Env@@

 The environment profiles.
-By default the environment profile is equal to `NODE_ENV`.
+By default, the environment profile is equal to `NODE_ENV`.

 ```typescript
 import {Env} from "@tsed/core";